Ramón Castilla

-Ramón Castilla y Marquesado (/es/; 31 August 1797 - 30 May 1867) was a Peruvian caudillo who served as President of Peru three times as well as the Interim President of Peru (Revolution Self-proclaimed President) in 1863.
+Ramón Castilla y Marquesado (/es/; 31 August 1797 - 30 May 1867) was a Peruvian caudillo who served twice as President of Peru, first in 1845–1851, and then in 1855–1862.
+He also led a military junta in 1844, and was de facto interim president for a couple of days in April 1863.
 His earliest prominent appearance in Peruvian history began with his participation in a commanding role of the army of the Libertadores that helped Peru become an independent nation.
 Later, he led the country when the economy boomed due to the exploitation of guano deposits.
 Castilla's governments are remembered for having abolished slavery and modernized the state.

-He assumed the presidency for the first time after general Domingo Nieto's death for a short period in 1844, then in 1845 until 1851, again from 1855 to 1862 and, finally, during a brief period in 1863.

-First years
+He began his military career in the royalist army, participating in the Battle of Chacabuco.
+Taken prisoner after the battle, he was taken to Buenos Aires where he obtained permission to leave the country and returned to Peru.
+Reinstated in the Royal Army of Peru, he joined the independence cause in early 1822.
+He organized and served in the cavalry of the Peruvian Legion, distinguishing himself at the Battle of Ayacucho.
+He continued his military and political career, holding high public offices such as sub-prefect of his native Tarapacá and prefect of Puno during the administrations of Agustín Gamarra and Luis José de Orbegoso.

+His first constitutional government was notable for the country's institutional stability after a long period of anarchy, the organization of the Peruvian state, and the economic boom fueled by revenues from the guano deposits.
+He led the liberal revolution of 1854 and decreed the abolition of the indigenous tribute and the end of slavery.

+Early life

 Castilla was born in Tarapacá (then part of the Viceroyalty of Peru), the second son of Pedro Castilla, of Spanish-Argentine origin, and Juana Marquezado de Romero, who was of part Aymara descent.
+During his childhood, he helped his father as a woodcutter, and made trips to the desert to collect dry carob tree branches.

 In 1807 he traveled to Lima at the age of 10 to study with his brother and later continued his education in Concepción, Chile, also helping his brother with his business.
 In 1817 he enrolled in the Spanish colonial army during the Peruvian War of Independence, fighting against the independence forces sent by Argentine general José de San Martín.